-Departmental approval indicates that the Department or School has approved the content of the course, and has consul other Departments/Schools/Faculties regarding proposed course content and overlap issues.
+1 Departmental approval indicates that the Department or School other Departments/Schools/Faculties regarding proposed course

 Chair, Department/School Date

 Chair, Faculty Curriculum Committee Date

-2 Faculty approval indicates that all the necessary course content and Faculty/School/Department commits to providing the required Lib
+2 Faculty approval indicates that all the necessary course content a Faculty/School/Department commits to providing the required

 Dean or designate Date

-which other Departments, Schools and Faculties have been consulted regardir mentary evidence of responses. g the prope æd course content, including overlap issues.
-Attach
+docı amentary evidence of responses.

-er Faculties approval indicated that the Dean(s) or Designate of other Faculties arew course: AFFECTED by the proposed new course support(s) the approval of
+er Facult'es approval indicated that the Dean(s) or Designate of other Facult new course: es AFFECTED by the proposed new course support(s) the approval of

 Date

 Date

-3 SCUS approval indicates that the course has been approved for impleing addressed.
+3 SCUS approval indicates that the course has been approved for ibeing addressed.

-3
+3 SCUS approval indicates that the course has been approved for i

-${\bf APPROVAL\ IS\ SIGNIFIED\ BY\ DATE\ AND\ APPROPRIATE\ SIGNATURE.}$
+APPROVAL IS SIGNIFIED BY DATE AND APPROPRIATE SIGNATURE.